ChenYi99/EgoPlan/README.md

 ## ❗Rules

+- For participation in the challenge, it is a strict requirement to register for your team by filling out the [Google Form](https://docs.google.com/forms/d/e/1FAIpQLScnWoXjZcwaagozP3jXnzdSEXX3r2tgXbqO6JWP_lr_fdnpQw/viewform?usp=sf_link).
+- Any kind of Multimodal Large Language Model can be used in this challenge.
 - During inference, the visual input should only contain the current observation frame and the preceding frames.
 No future frame is allowed.
 - Using training data in addition to the officially released EgoPlan-IT is allowed.
 - In order to check for compliance, we will ask the participants to provide technical reports to the challenge committee and participants will be asked to provide a public talk about their works after winning the award.